RicoJia/ricojia.github.io/_posts/2018/2018-01-20-linux-operating-systems.markdown

     1. if no fd is ready for any of the above, it will poll, and block the thread until at least one fd is ready, within the timeout

 - Each thread in Python occupies 8MB of virtual memory.
 However, only a small fraction of the virtual memory is mapped to the actual memory

+## Time

+- Wall (Real) time: Clock-time elapsed between program start and finish.
+It includes process and waits. `Wall time = blocked time + ready time + CPU running time`
+    - Blocked time: Periods when the process is not runnable because it is waiting for:
+        - I/O calls like file read-write, internet comm
+        - Synchronization / signalling; Resources like mutex, condition variables, futexes, semaphores
+        - Other resources: timers, sleep
+    - Ready time: time the process sits in the run queue ready to execute, but the scheduler has not yet dispatched it to a CPU.
+    - Running time: Time the process is actually executing on a CPU core. `Running time =  User time + Kernel (or Sys) time`
+        - User time = time spent in the user space.
+E.g., for loops
+        - Kernel time: time spent in kernel mode,
+            - System-call handlers (read, write, open, mmap, etc.)
+            - Context-switch and scheduler overhead
+        - Note: if there are multiple sub-processes created by fork, because the `total kernel time = sum (sub_process_times)`
+    - CPU Bound and I/O Bound:
+        - CPU Bound: Most wall time is spent in CPU running time (user + system).
+Adding more CPU cores or optimising computation can yield speed-ups.
+        - I/O Bound: A large fraction of wall time is in blocked time.
+Pure CPU parallelism helps little; throughput is limited by I/O latency or bandwidth.
+(Concurrency can still overlap waits, but total wall time is capped by the slowest I/O path.)